 One of the pressing needs for evaluating climate change impacts on biological systems in the Arctic (and globally) is the need for sustained observations of changes in biological systems.
 Biological observations cannot be automated to the same extent as many physical measurements can (e.g. salinity on moorings, etc.).
 As a result, there is much less scientific documentation of how biological systems are changing and/or adapting as a result of environmental change.
 We have been involved in a science planning process supported by the National Oceanic and Atmospheric Administration, National Science Foundation, the international Pacific Arctic Group, and the International Arctic Science Committee, to initiate more systematic biological observations in the Pacific Arctic sector as part of a Distributed Biological Observatory, DBO http://www.arctic.noaa.gov/dbo/, taking advantage of increased multi-national interest in the larger Bering Strait region.
 A workshop held in Seattle in May 2009, a town hall forum at the 2010 Ocean Sciences Meeting in Portland Oregon, and the feature article published in EOS, (the Transactions of the American Geophysical Society) on May 4, 2010 are part of the larger initiative.
 In 2011 two DBO open science community workshops were held, one during Arctic Science Summit Week in Seoul, Korea (March) and prior to the fall Pacific Arctic Group meeting in Sidney, BC, Canada (November); see workshop reports at http://pag.arcticportal.org/.
-A DBO pilot field program was held during 2010 and 2011, with multiple cruises occupying two DBO stations and transect lines in the SE Chukchi Sea and Barrow Canyon (see preliminary results at the DBO website).
+A DBO pilot field program was held during 2010-2012, with multiple cruises occupying two DBO stations and transect lines in the SE Chukchi Sea and Barrow Canyon (see preliminary results at the DBO website).
 Jackie Grebmeier is the key contact for this effort (email address and other contact coordinates at top of page) and further information on the DBO effort can be found at the DBO website, http://www.arctic.noaa.gov/dbo/.
-Available at this link is a Powerpoint file describing the status of the initiative.
-This presentation was made in March 2012 at science planning meeting for the US Arctic Observing Network program.

-The DBO effort for improving observations of the changing Arctic ecosystem has grown in attention among several US federal agencies over the past year.
+The DBO effort for improving observations of the changing Arctic ecosystem has grown in attention among several US federal agencies.
 The concept is being incorporated into the Strategic Action Plan for "Changing Conditions in the Arctic" that is an objective of the National Ocean Council's effort for formulation of a National Ocean Policy for the United States, as directed by President Obama.
-Dr. Jane Lubchenco, undersecretary of commerce for oceans and atmosphere and administrator of NOAA, has also highlighted the DBO concept during prepared remarks at an arctic symposium in Washington DC.
-Development of a science planning office to promote international data sharing and coordination is also continuing with international partners.

-Findings from the DBO effort were recently presented by Jackie Grebmeier, Lee Cooper and Sue Moore as part of the 2011 NOAA Arctic Report Card, pg.
-84-87 ( in an essay entitled "Marine Ecology: Biological Responses to Changing Sea Ice and Hydrographic Conditions in the Pacific Arctic Region."
+Findings from the DBO effort were recently presented as part of the 2011 NOAA Arctic Report Card, pg.
+84-87 ( in an essay entitled "Marine Ecology: Biological Responses to Changing Sea Ice and Hydrographic Conditions in the Pacific Arctic Region" and the 2012 Arctic Report Card highlights international efforts in the Barrow submarine canyon.
 Also, a 2012 paper on biological change observations in the Pacific sector by Jackie Grebmeier, entitled "Shifting Patterns of Life in the Pacific Arctic and Sub-Arctic Seas", is available as a free .pdf download from the Annual Review of Marine Science 4: 63-78, at:

 Coverage of the Distributed Biological Observatory concept also aired on the Alaska Public Radio Nework on April 14, 2011 (download the .mp3 file).

-With support from the National Science Foundation, we are expecting to move forward in the near future with the DBO concept as a project incorporated into the Arctic Observing Network.
-Our work will use the Canadian Coast Guard vessel Sir Wilfrid Laurier to continue long-term water column and benthic sampling over the next five years, together with efforts to coordinate international sampling in areas of biological interest in the Bering and Chukchi Seas.
-A proposal to support this effort was funded by the National Science Foundation in September 2012, with collaborators Bob Pickart (Woods Hole) and Karen Frey (Clark University).
+With support from the National Science Foundation, we are moving forward in 2013 with the DBO concept as a project incorporated into the Arctic Observing Network.
+Our work will be from aboard the Canadian Coast Guard vessel Sir Wilfrid Laurier and will continue annual long-term water column and benthic sampling through 2017, together with efforts to coordinate international sampling in areas of biological interest in the Bering and Chukchi Seas.
+The project summary of the proposal to support this effort is hosted on a National Science Foundation webpage and the work includes collaborators Bob Pickart (Woods Hole) and Karen Frey (Clark University).

 SELECTED COMPLETED PROJECTS (with archived information saved as a public service; use caution with possibly outdated information, addresses, links)